SinisaVukmirovic/FrontEnd-Mentor-challenge-1/README-template.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- JS for sliders functionality

 ### What I learned

 <!-- Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge. -->
-- Media Queries for responsivnes
+- Media Queries for responsiveness
+- CSS Grid

 To see how you can add code snippets, see below: